kostelal0688/sep11-freedom-project/tool/learning-log.md

 ### 3/24 - 3/31
 * I learned how to allow users to switch between Celsius and Fahrenheit
 *  Add a Dropdown Menu
+   * You need a way for the user to select whether they want Celsius (°C) or Fahrenheit (°F).
+In HTML, you can use a <select> element with <option> choices.

   ```html
    <select id="unit">